openobserve/openobserve-docs/docs/storage.md

 1. Default OpenObserve runs as `Local mode`, you can set `LOCAL_MODE=false` to enable `Cluster mode`.
 1. In `Local mode` it also can use `s3` as storage, you can set `ZO_LOCAL_MODE_STORAGE=s3` to storage data in s3.
 1. For GCS, OSS they all support `s3` SDK, so you can think of them as s3 for all practical purposes.
-GCS is also supported if s3 is not suitable for your.
+GCS is also supported if s3 is not suitable for you.
 Azure blob is also supported.

 ## Data